tmerrr/token-generator/README.md

 - Logging: If this were a real application to be deployed, this would ideally have logging per request to allow for easy tracing of requests and debugging of errors
 - Component / feature tests: Add further tests cases for more edge cases
 - Validate requests: Middleware component to validate request values against schema
+- TypeScript: preference would be to have created the service in TS in order to add some type safety across the service